greenelab/deep-review/sections/02_intro.md

 is especially suited to leveraging large amounts of data from high-throughput "omics" studies.
 One classic biological problem where machine learning, and now deep learning, has been extensively applied is molecular target prediction.
-For example, Lee et al. used deep recurrent neural networks (RNN) to predict gene targets of microRNAs [@doi:10.1109/icnn.1994.374637].
-Wang et al. used a residual CNN to predict protein-protein contacts on a genome-wide scale [@doi:10.1101/073239].
+For example, deep recurrent neural networks (RNN) have been used to predict gene targets of microRNAs [@doi:10.1109/icnn.1994.374637], and residual CNNs have been applied to predict protein-protein contacts on a genome-wide scale [@doi:10.1101/073239].
 Some of the many recent exciting applications of deep learning include the prediction of protein secondary structure based on sequence data [@doi:10.1109/tcbb.2014.2343960 @doi:10.1038/srep18962], recognition of